Miami people: Name

 The name Miami derives from Myaamia (plural Myaamiaki), the tribe's autonym (name for themselves) in their Algonquian language of Miami–Illinois.
 This appears to have been derived from an older term meaning "downstream people."

-Some scholars contended the Miami called themselves the Twightwee (also spelled Twatwa), supposedly an onomatopoeic reference to their sacred bird, the sandhill crane.
+Some scholars contended that the Miami called themselves the Twightwee (also spelled Twatwa), supposedly an onomatopoeic reference to their sacred bird, the sandhill crane.
 Recent studies have shown that Twightwee derives from the Delaware language exonym for the Miamis, tuwéhtuwe, a name of unknown etymology.

 Some Miami have stated that this was only a name used by other tribes for the Miami, and not their autonym.
 They also called themselves Mihtohseeniaki (the people).
 The Miami continue to use this autonym today.